Keywords: Portuguese Camino Day 1, Porto, Póvoa de Varzim, Camino de Santiago Coastal Route, Hiking Portugal

 Meeting Havel from the Czech Republic

 A young man with a backpack arrived seconds after me — Havel, from the Czech Republic.
 It was nice to have company at the start, though I worried he might slow me down.
-After 45 minutes, he stopped at a church to buy his Camino passport.
-I already had mine, purchased earlier at the cathedral.
+After 45 minutes, he stopped at a church saying he needed to buy his Camino passport.
+But the church was closed; I told him I already had mine, which I had purchased the previous day at the cathedral.

-When he asked if I would go back with him, I explained my goal — to reach Santiago in seven days.
-We said goodbye, unaware that soon I would meet another Czech pilgrim — a woman with whom I’d walk for three days.
+When he asked whether I would go back to the cathedral with him, I explained that my goal was to reach Santiago in seven days.
+We said goodbye, unaware that soon I would meet another Czech pilgrim — a woman with whom I would walk for three days.

 Reaching Póvoa de Varzim